expressjs/cookie-session/README.md

 Determine if the session has been populated with data or is empty.

+### req.sessionOptions

+Represents the session options for the current request.
+These options are a shallow clone of what was provided at middleware construction and can be altered to change cookie setting behavior on a per-request basis.

 ### Destroying a session

   To destroy a session simply set it to `null`: